Did he take bribes, or was he duped by his wife? Arguments under way in Menendez trial

 “There’s no basis for it,” he said.

+This report was first published in the New Jersey Monitor, which is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity and includes Pennsylvania Capital-Star.

 The post Did he take bribes, or was he duped by his wife?
-Arguments under way in Menendez trial appeared first on New Jersey Monitor.
+Arguments under way in Menendez trial appeared first on Pennsylvania Capital-Star.